Rudxain/ideas/romna VM/README.md

 **romna**, a permutation (anagram) of "Norma", "Ramon", "Maron", and "Roman".

-"Norma" means "standard" in Esperanto, it's a reference to how the VM isn't following any standard de facto.
-"I'm not like the others"
+"Norma" means "standard" in Esperanto, it's a reference to how the VM isn't following any standard-de-facto.
+"I'm not like the others" lol

 "Ramón" is just a latino name.
 "Marron" (an extra "r") is "brown" in spanish, brown is a weird color.
 "Roman" is just that, lol.